-If your Totally Disqualifying Work is in Covered Employment, your benefit may be recalculated.
+If your Totally Disqualifying Work is in Covered Employment, your benefit may be recalculated to reflect any additional Pension Credits you have earned.
 Upon subsequent retirement, if you have earned any additional Years of Vesting Service, your monthly pension benefit amount will be recalculated without an adjustment for benefit payments received prior to returning to Covered Employment.
 However, if you have previously retired more than once, there may be an adjustment for previous benefit payments received.
 In no event will your monthly benefit be lower than your original monthly pension benefit.